brsbilgin/rmf-deployment-template/README.md

 This repo focuses on launching RMF through Dockerfiles, the version of RMF used will be the <code>main</code> branch of RMF.
 This repo will be using <code>ROS2 Galactic</code>.

+The key difference is that this repo provides a way to load the building.yaml, nav_graphs, and site pictures onto your deployments

 To launch RMF, please refer to the <code>docker-compose.yml</code> and the <code>.env</code> file.

 ### Environment Variables and Configurations